-Prerequisite: MATH 104 with a grade of C or better, or P, or placement through the assessment process
+Prerequisite: MATH 104 with a grade of C or better, or P, or placement through the assessment process Lecture: 4 hours

 Structure of arithmetic for prospective elementary school teachers.
 The definitions, operations, and properties of sets, counting numbers, integers, rational and irrational numbers; numeration systems; number theory, logic.
 Field trips may be required.
 (MJC MATH 105)